 What are Freckles?

-Small, brown Pigmentation spots found on the face, forearms and back formed by the increase of melanin in the skin cells due to sun exposure.
-It is a harmless condition and pigment removal is effective, with results appearing after 1 to 2 sessions.
-However, the treatment is not permanent if freckles reappear due to ultraviolet radiation.
+Small brown pigmentation spots commonly found on the face, forearms, and back are caused by an increase in melanin within the skin cells due to sun exposure.
+This is a harmless condition, and pigment reduction can be effectively achieved — often with visible results after just 1 to 2 sessions*.
+However, results may not be permanent if the freckles reappear due to continued ultraviolet (UV) exposure.

 What are Sun Spots?